clicknium/clicknium-docs/doc/api/python/uielement/highlight.md

 **Parameters:**
     &emsp;**duration**: int
-        &emsp;&emsp; the duration for highlighted the element.
-The unit of parameter is second.
-Default set is 3 seconds
+        &emsp;&emsp; the duration for highlighted the element, the unit is second, and the default value is 3 seconds
     &emsp;**color**: str | Color
-        &emsp;&emsp; the color of the highlighed rectangle.
-Default is Yellow.
+        &emsp;&emsp; the color of the highlighed rectangle, and the default value is Yellow.
     &emsp;**timeout**: int
-        &emsp;&emsp;timeout for the operation.
-The unit of parameter is secon.
-Default set is 30 seconds.
+        &emsp;&emsp;timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None